| Microwaves & RF August 1999

 Click

-Fig 7.
+to see enlarged image Fig 7.
 This plot illustrates the effectiveness of matching the

 transistor for high gain while maintaining good in-band operating stability.